 One note I would make overall is that historically there were very blurred lines between warriors and thieves, and most of the notable incidents of criminal confederacy that I have found in the middle ages were armed and violent, even where murder was not the primary purpose.
 I suppose solo crime was more often stealthy and deceptive, and vice versa.
-But group crime was often brutal, and its organisation was not infrequently part of, or similar to, the legitimate governance structure of the time based on the warrior elite of lords, knights and armed men.
+But group crime was often brutal, and its organization was not infrequently part of, or similar to, the legitimate governance structure of the time based on the warrior elite of lords, knights and armed men.

 Establishment power misused

 The legal limits and obligations on powerful medieval people were much less than we are used to in functioning modern states.
 Upper-class power was closely based on coercion and violence, and was more personal than in our bureaucratic modern world.
-So there were many examples where lords, knights, officials and even clergy used their retinues as armed gangs to take what they wanted and make lesser folk do their bidding, contrary to any romanticised notion of chivalry.
+So there were many examples where lords, knights, officials and even clergy used their retinues as armed gangs to take what they wanted and make lesser folk do their bidding, contrary to any romanticized notion of chivalry.
 Whether they were in practice punished or removed from power was a very hit-and-miss affair.
 The self-confessed ringleader in the premeditated and grotesque 1445 murder of the lawyer Nicholas Radford soon after inherited his family title as Earl of Devon.

 Several courtiers of Henry III of England were convicted of moonlighting as bandits in 13th-century Hampshire—to make up for late pay from the king, they claimed.
 Men like Eustace Folville and James Coterel, and their followers, rotated between legitimate lordship, mercenary service and crime.
 Even a royal-born nun might use a band of criminals to get her way, without losing her noble standing.